kevgo/multi-repo-tool/documentation/tutorial.md

 # Tutorial

-Let's say you work at ACME Corp.
-ACME hosts its code on GitHub.
-One of the vendors has released a critical security update to a library that is widely used at ACME.
+A critical security update to a library that is widely used at your organization has become available.
 Your job is to update this dependency company-wide.
 You estimate this update needs to happen in around 200 Git repositories.
-For each repo, you need to do these 7 steps:
+For each repo, you need to do these steps:

 - clone the repo onto your machine
 - run `git checkout -b critical-update` (or since we use